Driving on Autobahn

 A5: between Basel (Swiss border) and Bad Bellingen

-A5: between between Autobahn exit number 37 Heidelberg and 26 Darmstadt intersection (Darmstädter Kreuz)
+A5: between Autobahn exit number 37 Heidelberg and 26 Darmstadt intersection (Darmstädter Kreuz)

 A5: between Karlsruhe and Walldorf